S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 -   There are always some challenges that you need to address.
 Try to list at least three!
 -   Keep your descriptions objective.
 -   When identifying key challenges, consider customers, the outside world, the organization itself, the delegator, and the specific delegatees.
--   Managing a key challenge might become a key responsibility as well, e.g. "*ongoingly manage risk X*".
+-   Managing a key challenge might become a key responsibility as well, e.g. "*continuously manage risk X*".
 -   When deciding how to prepare or respond to key challenges, include the delegator if helpful.